 Artist Statement / bio

 Clement Greenberg identified modernism in art as a self-critical tendency.
-A practice is 'self-critical', in this sense, if its goal is understanding and refining the conventions constitutive of activities that define it.
+A practice is 'self-critical' in this sense if its goal is understanding and refining the conventions constitutive of activities that define it.
 Greenberg argued that the conventions indicative of a type of activity are determined by its medium.
 Much has been written in the intervening years concerning socio-cultural influences on aesthetic practices.
-But one might argue that, although socio-cultural forces define activities constitutive of art, e.g. the goals, intentions, and conceptual framework of art at a time, the medium of its instantiation constrains, and so determines, the methodology of its practice.
+One might argue, however, that although socio-cultural forces define the activities constitutive of art, e.g. the goals, intentions, and conceptual framework that define different categories of art at a time, the medium of its instantiation is a strong constraint on the methodology of its practice.
 A carpenter works with wood.
 A fabricator works with aluminum, steel, brass, and etc. The conventions of their practice are in large part determined by constraints set by their material medium.

-Art is no longer bound to static mediums, nor for that matter static categories like painting, sculpture, or performance.
+Art is no longer bound to static media, nor for that matter static categories like painting, sculpture, or performance.
 In the contemporary context the medium of any artwork transcends the medium of its particular instantiation.
+The formal considerations guiding the construction of a work are, as a result, no longer constrained solely by a physical medium.
 In this regard all art becomes conceptual.
-The formal considerations guiding the construction of a work are, as a result, no longer constrained solely by a physical medium.
 Nonetheless, Greenberg's model still stands.
 Once the medium becomes, at least in part, conceptual, the practice of art adopts the conventions and constraints of the particular conceptual framework within which each particular work is placed.
 For instance, if one undertakes to construct a Minimalist work, whether genuinely or as critical commentary, the deliberate choices made in constructing the work are shaped by conceptual conventions that serve as constraints on its construction.
 These constraints function as touchstones which ground the content of the work and communicate its meaning.

 My work in progress extends the exploration of lightness, mass, and dynamics in a series of more abstract exercises.
 The works are suspended from the ceiling, hang on the wall, or lie discarded on the floor.
 The narrative is the object's readiness-to-hand as a tool.
 By a tool I do not mean an implement to be picked up and used.
 Rather I mean an object whose dynamics are transparent.
 We can see how it would be used, or what its activity would be if we were to set the forms in motion.
 In this sense, my works do not have punctate narratives.
 They are not puzzles to be figured out.
 Rather each piece is a formal algorithm whose dynamics are open-ended expressions of the activity explicit in their construction.
 The works generate a narrative from their readiness-to-hand as tools, not as implements tied to a task, but as objects whose dynamics are transparent and open-ended, as gestural vectors whose content springs forth as a functional relation to a viewer acting as their interlocutor.